Supporting your Perinatal Mental Health and Wellbeing

 The feelings you're having are understandable, temporary, and treatable.

 Sometimes these symptoms become apparent only AFTER your baby has been discharged from the NICU.
 In fact, you may not recognize these disturbing feelings until years after your baby has come home with you.

-It is important that your uncomfortable feelings be recognized and treated because being depressed, anxious, or distressed can interfere with your relationship with your baby or other members of your family.
+It is important that your uncomfortable feelings be recognized and treated because feeling depressed, anxious, or distressed can interfere with your relationship with your baby or other members of your family.
 You owe it to yourself, your baby, and your family to get the help you need.

 You can feel better.